malubhai13/Efficient-Page-Replacement-Algorithm-Simulator/README.md

 1. Simulation of Page Replacement Algorithms
 Input: The simulator needs input such as:
-The number of frames (available memory frames).
+The number of frames (available memory frames)
 A sequence of page references (access pattern for the pages).
 Page Replacement Algorithms:
 You’ll simulate the different algorithms (FIFO, LRU, etc.) based on the input sequence of page references.